-The 2019 RCPA Conference, Impact PA, will be held September 24–27 at the Hershey Lodge.
-A premier statewide event, the Conference Committee is seeking workshop proposals for possible inclusion.
-The conference offers diverse educational opportunities and submissions are needed in every area.
+The 2020 RCPA Conference, Vision: 2020, will be held September 22–25 at the Hershey Lodge.
+The Conference is a premier statewide event, and the Conference Committee is seeking workshop proposals for possible inclusion.
+The Conference offers diverse educational opportunities and submissions are needed in every area.
 A complete listing of focus tracks is available on the proposal form.
 Presentations are encouraged that assist providers in developing and maintaining quality, stable, and effective treatments, services, and agencies in an industry where change is constant.
 The committee looks for presentations which:

-- Highlight new policy, research, and treatment initiatives such as the CCBHC model;
+- Highlight new policy, research, and treatment initiatives;

 - Provide specific skills and information related to individual and organizational leadership development and enhancement;